-Yuma Clapper Rail surveys in the Ciénega de Santa Clara
+Yuma Clapper Rail Surveys in the Ciénega de Santa Clara

-The monitoring efforts for marsh birds in the Ciénega de Santa Clara have been continued in 2012 in 130 survey points, following the Standardized Protocols for Monitoring Marsh Birds in North America.
-This is an effort implemented by Pronatura Noroeste and the Upper Gulf of California and Colorado River Delta Biosphere Reserve.
-During 2012, a total of 939 Yuma Clapper Rails were detected, with a population estimated for the whole Ciénega of 6,681 individuals.
-These surveys have been implemented since 1999, and no significant trend in the population of Clapper Rails in the Ciénega has been detected, although there has been a sustained population increase since 2006.
+The monitoring efforts for marsh birds in the Ciénega de Santa Clara continued in 2013 in 130 survey points, following the Standardized Protocols for Monitoring Marsh Birds in North America.
+This is an effort implemented by Pronatura Noroeste and Mexico's Upper Gulf of California and Colorado River Delta Biosphere Reserve.
+During 2013, a total of 1,120 Yuma clapper rails were detected, with a population of 6,322 estimated for the entire Ciénega.
+These surveys have been implemented since 1999, and no significant trend in the population of clapper rails in the Ciénega has been detected, although a steady population has been sustained since 2006.
+Since 2010, the highest estimate was 8,640 rails recorded in 2011.